Some of the links in this post may be affiliate links.

 Note that it can take a while for them to start growing so have patience!
 Once the weather warms up, they will take off and grow quickly.

 Overwintering Elephant Ears

 Elephant ears are easy to overwinter if you live in areas colder than zone 8 like I do.
 I will dig up the corms, cut most of the stems off, and shake off all the extra soil.

 After letting the corms air dry for a couple days, I’ll store them in our heated garage completely buried in Perlite which I purchase in bulk on Amazon.

 I follow the same procedure when I overwinter my dahlias.
-Click HERE to read my blog post on growing dahlias.
+If you are interested in growing dahlias, check out my how to guide on growing dahlias!